Check out these solutions to boost your wireless signal, extend your Wi-Fi coverage, and speed up your connection.

 5GHz band tends to be less congested than 2.4GHz because it offers more channels for devices to use.

 2.4 GHz band can be subject to interference from devices like cordless phones, microwaves and other WiFi-supported devices.
 In reslut, the RF interference can impact the 2.4GHz band used by WiFi, effectively slow down the link, and lead to reduced signal strength.

 5GHz has a smaller range than 2.4GHz and doesn't penetrate the solid objects like walls.
 The most effective strategy is to use 2.4GHz for basic WiFi applications, and then use 5GHz for high bandwidth applications.

 Wireless distribution system (WDS) is a system that can expand wireless networks using wireless APs without cables.
 You are able to bridge two access points to make up the area where the wireless signals can not cover at your home or office.
 In a WDS, one access point can act as a wireless base station that connects to the Internet and connects to clients wirelessly or with wire cables.
 Another access point receives the wireless signal from the wireless base station and sends signals to the other clients, where the first access point is not accessible because of low range.

-Mesh networks are more dynamic than WDS networks.
-Different from a WDS system where an AP is only connected to another AP wirelessly, mesh nodes support multiple wireless hops before connecting to a node that is wired into the network.
-But note that when one mesh node reaches another one, the throughput can be cut in half.
+Note: When one mesh node reaches another one, the throughput can be cut in half.
 To avoid such cases, it is feasible to add more nodes to the network backbone and also place the node APs in optimum spots.